Galicia irredenta

 Galicia irredenta ("Unredeemed Galicia") or Galicia estremeira ("Outer" or "External Galicia"), also spelled as Galiza irredenta and Galiza estremeira and also known as Faixa Leste or Franxa Leste ("Eastern Strip"), is a term used for all Galician-speaking territories located outside of Galicia.
 These are all located in Spain, in either Asturias or Castile and León.
 These territories are sometimes divided into three subregions: El Bierzo (O Bierzo in Galician), Eo-Navia (Eo-Navia in Galician) and As Portelas (or Upper Sanabria, As Portelas or Alta Seabra in Galician).

 There have been several attempts from these territories to join Galicia.
 An example is Porto de Sanabria, a small village where, in 2018, a vote was organized to join to the region due to the lack of response from the government of Castile and León to requests from locals to fix a road.
-202 people voted in favor, 19 against and 6 did a blank vote.
-However, this vote did not intend any official change and was only made to know the opinion of the inhabitants.
+In total, 202 people voted in favor, 19 against and 6 did a blank vote.
+However, this vote did not intend any official change and was only made to know the inhabitants' opinion.

-Another example was that of El Bierzo, a comarca where more people prefer to join Galicia than to stay in Castile and León.
-There are people who have proposed to turn it into a new province of Spain and join it to Galicia.
-This initiative became more serious when a request was sent in 2021 to the Xunta de Galicia asking it to recognize El Bierzo as a new province of Galicia.
+Another example was El Bierzo, a comarca where more people prefer to join Galicia than stay in Castile and León.
+People have proposed turning it into a new province of Spain and joining it into Galicia.
+This initiative became more serious when a request was sent in 2021 to the Xunta de Galicia, asking to recognize El Bierzo as a new province of Galicia.
 This proposal was rejected by the Spanish prominent parties PP and PSOE.